How To Sing With Vocal Placement

 Your middle register only happens when you can balance your musculature between the head and chest registers without flipping – and over time, you’ll be able to extend this coordination and build a monster range that sounds full and rich like your chest voice through your full range, but with the ease, release and access to high notes that head voice affords.
 Learning how to sing in the middle register is absolutely imperative to developing vocal placement, and they really do go hand in hand.

 A great way I’ve developed for coaching my students how to sing in middle voice is the concept of projection.
-Now, I don’t mean projecting your voice loud and to a far away place, I’m talking about the Bohemian Vocal Studio concept of placement, where you imagine projecting your voice back TOWARDS yourself from the corner of the room or a far away space.
+Now, I don’t mean projecting your voice loud and to a far away place, I’m talking about the reverse projection, where you figuratively project your voice back towards yourself from the corner of the room or a far away space.
 This allows you to release your vocal chord coordination from the fully extended chest register ever so slightly into your mix, will stopping you from adding any weight or volume to your resonance – in essence, forcing you to sing in middle voice.
 Over time this connection and ‘release’ will become more natural and stronger, meaning that you can develop a natural bridge between your registers, or release at a different point through your voice, meaning you can sing higher chest voice notes or even sing in a lighter coordination for pop or R’nB.

 Learning how to coordinate your vocal placement while bridging into your middle register is the key to powerful singing, and will allow you to sing higher than ever before without straining.